 Rockbrook Urgent Care accepts most major insurances, and is a preferred provider for many plans.
 We are a BlueCross BlueShield Select Provider.
 We also provide care for patients covered by Medicare and Nebraska Medicaid.
 For us to file with any coverage, however, you must have your insurance card and valid photo ID at time of service.
 For those people without insurance, we can offer a cash-pay discount or payment plan, but a minimum $100 downpayment is usually required.
 Our costs are comparable to a trip to a primary care physician and are significantly less than charges incurred for treatment of minor illnesses and injuries in an Emergency Room.

 Rockbrook Urgent Care is NOT an emergency room.
-For serious or life-threatening medical conditions, call 911 or go to a hospital emergency room.
+For serious or life-threatening medical conditions- such as chest pain, severe bleeding, head trauma, unresponsive persons, etc- call 911 or go to a hospital emergency room.